aptly-dev/www.aptly.info/content/tutorial/mirror.md

 Compacting database...
 </pre>

-Package files are not deleted until there's at least one object that references them (snapshot, mirror or local repositories).
+Package files are only deleted if no objects (snapshots, mirrors, local repositories) reference them.

 Next tutorial is about [pulling new version of packages from backports or 3rd party repos](/tutorial/pull/).